swseighman/spring-jdbc-oracle/Readme.md

 kubectl apply -f spring-oradb-jvm.yml
 ```

-Wait for Knative Service to be Ready
+Wait for Knative Service to be Ready:
 ```
 kubectl wait ksvc spring-oradb-jvm --all --timeout=-1s --for=condition=Ready
 ```

-Get the URL of the new Service
+Get the URL of the new Service:
 ```
 SERVICE_URL=$(kubectl get ksvc spring-oradb-jvm -o jsonpath='{.status.url}')
 echo $SERVICE_URL
 ```

-Check the knative pods that scaled from zero
+Check the knative pods that scaled from zero:
 ```
 kubectl get pod -l serving.knative.dev/service=spring-oradb-jvm
 ```